George Blackwood: Oldham Athletic

 On 6 September 2020, Blackwood signed with Oldham Athletic on a two-year deal.
 Blackwood scored his first goal for Oldham on 3 November 2020 which saw the team go on to win the game 2–1.
 Blackwood developed a fracture in his back which saw a lack of appearances for the English club.
 Following the conclusion of the 2020–21 EFL League Two season, the club had announced that they had mutually agreed to terminate his contract, Blackwood then returned to Australia.

 Return to Adelaide United

 Blackwood returned to Adelaide United on 2 August 2021 signing a two-year deal.
 In his first game back for the club, Blackwood dispatched a penalty in a Round of 32 match of the 2021 FFA Cup against Floreat Athena.

+Following a poor season Blackwood was released by the club on the 4th of July 2023.
+He was unable to find any clubs in Australia interested in signing him and departed for Indonesia.

+Bhayangkara FC

+On 9 November 2023, Blackwood joins Bhayangkara FC in Liga 1.
+On the same day, he made his debut in a 1–1 draw against Rans Nusantara, coming substitute for Sani Rizki Fauzi in the 67th minute.

+Blackwood was released from his contract shortly after his debut.

+Balzan FC

+Having been released by Bhayangkara FC almost as soon as his contract began, Blackwood failed to find a new contract within Indonesia or back home in Australia.
+In January 2024, it was announced that he had signed for Maltese Premier League club Balzan F.C.
+Blackwood's contract was not extended and was terminated from Balzan in July 2024.

 International career

 Blackwood was first selected for the Australian under-20 team for the 2014 AFF U-19 Youth Championship in September 2014.

 In March 2015, Blackwood was called up to the Australian under-23 team to replace injured Sydney FC teammate Terry Antonis for 2016 AFC U-23 Championship qualification.